jackhman/sergio-martin-rubio-site/_posts/2019-10-21-centralized-configuration-with-spring-cloud-config-server.md

 }
 ```

-A couple of properties have to be set on the application property file:
+also a couple of properties have to be set on the application property file:

 ```yml
 server: